JOrianJohnson/post-install-config/README.md

 <img src="https://i.imgur.com/O6oYc3Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this step you will configure how customers and employees use the ticketing system software.
-Go to the agent panel --> Users tab --> create new user --> create two new generic users named "Kenny" and "Kari" with email addresses.
-Any name or email combonation is fine since these are both just test accounts for the third and final part of this entire Lab titled "Ticket Lifecycle".
+Go to the agent panel --> Users tab --> create new user and create two new generic users named "Kenny" and "Kari" with email addresses, phone numbers are optional.
+Any name or email combonation is fine since these are both just test accounts for the third and final part of this entire demonstration.
 </p>
 <br />